microsoft/vscode-docs/docs/remote/containers-advanced.md

 Two notes on this approach:

-1. If you delete the `node_modules` folder in the container, it may loose the connection to the volume.
+1. If you delete the `node_modules` folder in the container, it may lose the connection to the volume.
 Delete the contents of the `node_modules` folder instead when needed (`rm -rf node_modules/* node_modules/.*`).

 2. You'll find that an empty `node_modules` folder gets created locally with this method.
-This is because the volume mount point in the container is inside local filesystem bind mount.
+This is because the volume mount point in the container is inside the local filesystem bind mount.
 This is expected and harmless.

 **Docker Compose**: